apache/flink/docs/content/docs/dev/python/debugging.md

 ### Local Debug

-You can debug your python functions directly in PyCharm.
+You can debug your python functions directly in IDEs such as PyCharm.

-**Note:** Currently, if your job take use of config `python-archives` and the parallelism of the job is bigger than `1`, you can only use [remote debug](#remote-debug) mode.
+**Note:** Currently, if you use `python-archives` in the job and the parallelism of the job is greater than `1`, you can only use [remote debug](#remote-debug) mode.

 ### Remote Debug